|

 -

-Extra
+Extra Vehicle

-expenses.
-Sometimes itemizing actual expenses outweigh
+Sometimes itemizing actual expenses outweigh your standard

-your standard mileage deduction.
-Your Tax Professional
+mileage deduction.
+Your Tax Professional can assist you in

-can assist you in evaluating which method is better
+evaluating which method is better for you.
+Don't forget... the

-for business use is fully deductible even if you use
+cost to rent a vehicle for business use is fully deductible

-the standard mileage rate for the vehicle you own.
+even if you use the standard mileage rate for the vehicle you

 -